 According to the CDC, up to 20% of Americans get the flu each year.
-More than 200,000 people in the U.S. are hospitalized each year, and about 3,000 to 49,000 deaths are flu-related.
+More than 200,000 people in the U.S. are hospitalized each year, and somewhere between 3,000 and 49,000 deaths are flu-related.
 These statistics would decrease if more people took advantage of the opportunity to prevent flu with an influenza vaccine or flu shot.

 What types of flu shots or influenza vaccines are available?

 The traditional flu shot.
-It's an injection into the muscle.
-It contains flu-virus particles that stimulate anti-flu immunity, but which cannot cause the flu.
+Injected into the muscle, it contains flu-virus particles that stimulate anti-flu immunity but can't cause the flu.

-The high-dose flu shot approved for people age 65 and older.
-The ingredients are the same as the regular flu shot, but the dose is higher, as the aging immune system needs more help.
+The high-dose flu shot.
+Approved for people age 65 and older, the ingredients are the same as the regular flu shot, but the dose is higher, as the aging immune system needs more stimulus to produce adequate immunity.

-An intradermal flu shot is approved for people age 18 to 64.
-This shot uses a tiny needle that only goes skin deep.
+An intradermal flu shot.
+Approved for people ages 18 to 64, the shot uses a tiny needle that only goes skin deep.
 It contains the same flu-virus particles as the traditional flu shot.

-Nasal-spray flu vaccine.
-It's approved for people age 2 to 49.
-This vaccine, called LAIV for live attenuated influenza vaccine, contains a live, weakened flu virus.
+Nasal spray flu vaccine.
+Approved for some people ages 2 to 49, this vaccine, called LAIV for live attenuated influenza vaccine, contains a live, weakened flu virus.
 Clinical trials show that it cannot cause the flu.
 For in-depth information on this vaccine, see WebMD's What is FluMist?